-In the winter of 2015, Shana Brown and Kelli Spann’s sixth grade students at Broadview-Thomson K-8 worked with Jack Straw’s artist team to create their own audio myths inspired by Northwest Native American storyteller Roger Fernandes.
+In the winter of 2016, Shana Brown and Kelli Spann’s sixth grade students at Broadview-Thomson K-8 worked with Jack Straw’s artist team to create their own audio myths inspired by Japanese myths and ghost stories.

+Storyteller Zack Davisson introduced students to different kinds of Japanese spirits know as “yokai.”
 Students worked in the classroom with Jack Straw writer Kathleen Flenniken to write their audio stories.
-Vocal coaches Meg McLynn and Andrew McGinn and audio engineers Daniel Guenther, Camelia Jade, and Tom Stiles helped students record their stories, create their own sound effects, and produce their audio myths in Jack Straw’s recording studios.
+Vocal coaches Meg McLynn, Andrew McGinn, and Christine Marie Brown helped students use their voices to tell their stories; and audio engineers Daniel Guenther and Camelia Jade helped students record their stories, create their own sound effects, and produce their audio myths in Jack Straw’s recording studios.

-Audio Myths 2015 was produced by Broadview-Thomson sixth grade students and Jack Straw Cultural Center, in partnership with the EMP Museum (now MoPOP), with the generous support of the Washington State Arts Commission, the National Endowment for the Arts, Wells Fargo, Boeing, and the Broadview Thomson PTA.
+Audio Myths 2016 was produced by Broadview-Thomson sixth grade students and Jack Straw Cultural Center, in partnership with the EMP Museum (now MoPOP), with the generous support of the Washington State Arts Commission, Wells Fargo, Boeing, and the Broadview Thomson PTA.